 However, you find the photo, finding the right one for your feed is essential.
 With the ‘save’ function on Instagram, you can keep the photo in a secret collection.
 Nice and handy!

 Step 2: Contact the content creator and ask for permission

 There are several ways you can use to contact the creator.
 The best one, in my opinion, is to send them an email.
-This way you look serious about it and can provide valuable information about your goal with the photo.
+This way, you look serious about it and can provide valuable information about your goal with the photo.

-If the account does not have an email address listed, you can always go and try to send a DM.
+If the account does not have an email address listed, you can always try to send a DM.
 This has a similar feel as an email and will help you to get the creator’s approval.

 Give information like why you want to use that particular piece of content, what’s in it for the creator, and more.